smoge/superfomus/README.md

 Dependencies
 ------------

-You will need LilyPond and Fomus installed in your system.
+You will need LilyPond and Fomus installed on your system.

 Links